Skip to content Skip to Important Safety Information

 • What support programs are available for those patients who are interested in treatment with Epioxa?

 Glaukos is committed to ensuring all eligible patients have access to treatment with Epioxa.
-Beginning in January 2026, patient assistance programs will be available for eligible patients.
+Patient assistance programs will be available for eligible patients.

 Only Epioxa treatment is FDA approved to slow or halt KC with a non-invasive procedure